pham-tuan-binh/BinhArchive/content/posts/neocoat-intro/index.md

 After that, I started building the firmware to run the LEDs.
 To fully explain how the firmware works, this article would be too long and boring.
 Avoiding that pitfall, I would only introduce the firmware's structures and technologies.
 If you're a programmer hoping to understand NeoCoat's inner-workings, you're welcomed at [my Github Repo](https://github.com/pham-tuan-binh/neo-coat).
 {{<figure src="images/V1App.png" title="Web Interface" caption="The web interface followed Neomorphism style.">}}
 The firmware uses **Arduino** framework and contains 4 main components:
 1. **Drawable**: A set of APIs that help you address each LED and set their color with HSV.
-This is made on top of **FastLED** library.
+This is made to work with **FastLED** library.
 2. **Animation**: A set of APIs that help you process MP4s and turn them into animations.
 3. **Snake**: Snake's Game logic made by Emanuel Knopfel, implemented in my system by me.
 4. **Web Server**: The web interface and REST APIs for controlling the display.